 This demonstrates or helps explain China’s interest and great emphasis on building infrastructure in Africa.
-It is to China’s great benefit, although to some degree, one might argue – and indeed, this is the prevailing narrative pervaded and promoted by african governments in their “Foreign Direct Investment (FDI)” attraction initiatives – that it is to Africa’s interest as well.
+It is to China’s great benefit, although to some degree, one might argue – and indeed, this is the prevailing narrative pervaded and promoted by African governments in their “Foreign Direct Investment (FDI)” attraction initiatives – that it is to Africa’s interest as well.

-However the fundamental motive and the benefits to both are not the same, and this is a critical aspect of China’s “Belt and Road Initiative” in Africa that is ignored and lost in the euphoria and admiration for the infrastructure edifices erected by the Chinese but which ought to be closely examined by african governments.
+However the fundamental motive and the benefits to both are not the same, and this is a critical aspect of China’s “Belt and Road Initiative” in Africa that is ignored and lost in the euphoria and admiration for the infrastructure edifices erected by the Chinese but which ought to be closely examined by African governments.

-They will be fighting for a small piece of land on which to live, on what was theirs in the first place but sold off to the chinese and other foreign [private] interests by the current generation of african government officials with a ‘buccaneering’ mindset, for their personal greed.
+In 30 to 50 years from now – not a very long time – Africans, mainly in Sub-Saharan Africa, will be the dominated and subjugated minority population and the Chinese, constituting the dominant and subjugating majority population.
+The African population will be protesting and demanding for equality, equal rights and all the socioeconomic amenities that any and all subjugated minorities anywhere, tend to be deprived of by the dominant and subjugating majority.
+They will be fighting for a small piece of land on which to live, on what was once theirs in the first place but sold off to the Chinese and other foreign [private] interests by the current generation of African government officials with a ‘buccaneering’ mindset, for their personal greed.

-We are truly witnessing history repeat itself in the twenty first century in our wake – under our watch – the kind of history when african chiefs sold off their lands and people for western (European colonial) and Arab fake shiny gold and diamond plated worthless pieces of trinkets.
+We are truly witnessing history repeat itself in the twenty first century in our wake – under our watch – the kind of history when African chiefs sold off their lands and people for western (European colonial) and Arab fake shiny gold and diamond plated worthless pieces of trinkets.

-What we are witnessing is shrouded in the dubious “Foreign Direct Investment” attraction initiatives by many african governments, which they use to deprive their people of their property, confiscate their ancestral land under the dubious claims that land is the property of the State.
-The reality is that there’s hardly such concept as the ‘State’ in much of Sub-Saharan Africa.
+What we are witnessing is shrouded in the dubious “Foreign Direct Investment” attraction initiatives by many African governments, which they use to deprive their people of their property, confiscate their ancestral land under the dubious claims that land is the property of the State.
+The reality is that there’s hardly such concept as the “State” in much of Sub-Saharan Africa.
 The Government is the almighty authority and the State.